 The New Media Art program at the University of North Texas is an interdisciplinary studio arts program in hybrid and experimental art.
 New media art teaches artists to manipulate technology the same way a sculptor molds clay or a painter transforms a canvas.

-The program combines new technology (electronics, the Internet or computer and communications technology) with more traditional art forms (photography, fibers or sculpture, etc.).
+The program combines new technology (electronics, the Internet or computer and communications technology) with more traditional art forms (photography, fibers or sculpture).
 The results are often highly personal and novel works.

-The Bachelor of Fine Arts degree in New Media Art applies critical thinking and innovative approaches to modern theory and art-making practices in various new media and electronic arts fields.
+The B.F.A. degree in New Media Art applies critical thinking and innovative approaches to modern theory and art-making practices.
 We expose you to a wide range of technology-based practices from production of interactive installations and bio-art to rapid prototyping and Internet art.

 Classes are taught in state-of-the-art labs, which are available for use beyond regular class time.
 We also have an array of audio, visual and other related equipment available for checkout.

-In addition, the program is involved with UNTís Initiative for Advanced Research in Technology and the Arts research cluster.
-This partnership provides unique opportunities to collaborate with students and faculty members in the College of Engineering, College of Music, and Department of Radio, Television and Film, among others.
+The program is also involved with UNT's Initiative for Advanced Research in Technology and the Arts.
+This partnership provides unique opportunities to collaborate with students and faculty members in the College of Engineering, the College of Music, and the Department of Media Arts, among others.

 The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.